cataseven/Keenetic-Router-Pro/README.md

 * Home Assistant must have permission for ICMP ping
 * Docker installations may require `network_mode: host`

+### WAN Status Shows `link_up` Instead of `connected`

+* This means the physical link is up but no IP address was assigned
+* Check your ISP connection or PPPoE credentials
+* The sensor will change to `connected` once an IP is obtained

+### Mesh Node Sensors Missing

+* Mesh diagnostics require direct RCI access to each node's IP
+* Ensure mesh nodes are connected and reachable from Home Assistant
+* Nodes using different credentials than the controller will not report diagnostics

 ---

 ## 📄 License